NathanielJS1541/AoC_2024/kitty/README.md

     - Comment: Used kernels applied over data so any word/ pattern could be used.

 ## Day 5
+ - COMPLETE 06/12/2024
- - STARTED
+    - Language: C++
-    - using unordered maps
-    - using unique (auto memory managed) pointers
+      - Comment: using unordered maps, using unique (auto memory managed) pointers

 ## Day 6
  - COMPLETED 06/12/2024
     - Language: C++
-    - lots of loops into an array again
+    - Comment: lots of loops into an array again

+## Day 7
+ - STARTED 08/12/2024
+  - Language: C++
+  - Comment: using unqiue pointers again to allow for nullptrs

+## Day 8
+  - COMPLETE 09/12/2024
+    - Language: C++
+    - Comments:
+      - More matrix handling

+## Da
 ##

                                                               #@*